Build-Squad/influencer-marketplace/solana-python/README.md

 ## Settings

-A configuration file `config.json` file is included here, used within scripts.
+A configuration file `config.json` file is included here, which is used within client test scripts.

-This contains instruction arguments, public keys and deployed program id's available on-chain.
+This contains instruction arguments, public keys and the deployed program id's available on-chain.

-Change this accordantly to your testing requirements.
+Change this accounts accordantly depending on your testing requirements.

 ## Transaction Script Launchers